-Some people maintain zero unread emails; some let that red badge climb into the thousands.
-It’s never too late — you can become one of those clean inbox people like me.
-What can help you along the way to Inbox Zero are these six tips in Apple’s own Mail app for iPhone and Mac that you might not have known about.
+Some people achieve and maintain zero unread emails; some let that red badge climb into the thousands.
+It’s never too late to change your ways — you can become one of those clean inbox people like me.
+These six tips will help you get to Inbox Zero using features in Apple’s Mail app that you might not have known about.

-Well, beyond the obvious Tip Number 0: You should always hit the Unsubscribe button at the bottom of every unsolicited promotional email as soon as you get the first one.
-After you kill all those unwanted subscriptions, these six lesser-known Apple Mail features will make you a true pro at managing your email.
+The obvious Tip No. 0 is this: You should always hit the Unsubscribe button at the bottom of every unsolicited promotional email as soon as you get the first one.

-Secret features in Apple Mail
+Secret features in Apple Mail app

-If you’re too busy to read our roundup of lesser-known Apple Mail tips, you can watch our quick video:
+If you’re too busy to read our roundup of lesser-known Apple Mail app tips, you can watch our quick video:

-No. 1: Redirect instead of Forward
+No. 1: Redirect instead of forwarding

 Screenshot: D. Griffin Jones/Cult of Mac

-No. 2: Customize the swipe gestures
+No. 2: Customize the swipe gestures in Apple’s Mail app

 Screenshot: D. Griffin Jones/Cult of Mac

-On the Mac, hit ⌘, (the shortcut is actually command comma) or go to Mail > Settings in the menu bar.
+On the Mac, hit ⌘, (the shortcut is actually Command-comma) or go to Mail > Settings in the menu bar.
 Click the Viewing tab.
 Unfortunately, you can’t really customize which swipe action does what.
 Swipe-right always toggles Read or Unread; swipe-left always discards the message.
 But you can pick whether discarded messages go to Archive or Trash.

 No. 3: Turn on additional mail categories